Frequently Asked Questions

 What type of vehicle will I ride in?

-Typically, it will be a 4-door sedan unless you tell us in advance that you want a smaller car.
+Typically, it will be a 4-door sedan.
 While you are on the phone with us, either after you press a number, or talking to our operators, we will be able to tell you the vehicle type/color, license plate, and driver name that you should expect.
+We can attempt to request a larger or smaller vehicle, please call and let the operator know if you have a vehicle size preference.

 Are rides available in my area?